Free from Boko Haram, Nigeria's Chibok girls are kept silent

 - Man dangling by neck from Colorado ski lift saved by professional slackliner

-The mass abduction horrified the world and brought Boko Haram international attention.
-The failure of Nigeria’s former government to quickly act to free the schoolgirls sparked a global Bring Back Our Girls movement, with even U.S. first lady Michelle Obama posting a photo with the logo on social media.
+The mass kidnapping horrified the world and brought Boko Haram international attention.
+The failure of Nigeria’s former government to act quickly to free the girls sparked a global Bring Back Our Girls movement; even U.S. first lady Michelle Obama posted a photo with its logo on social media.

-Amina was the first to escape on her own.
+Amina was the first of the kidnapped girls to escape on her own.
 Months later, in October, the government negotiated the release of 21 Chibok girls.
 Another girl was freed in November in an army raid on an extremist camp in the Sambisa Forest.

-On Thursday, yet another girl was found during military interrogations of Boko Haram suspects, along with her baby.
+On Thursday, one more was found during military interrogations of Boko Haram suspects, along with the baby she had given birth to in captivity.

-In December, when Amina’s mother heard that “freed” Chibok girls would be allowed to come home for Christmas, she borrowed money for transport to reach the town where the girls were kidnapped from a government boarding school in April 2014.
+When Amina’s mother heard last month that “freed” girls would be allowed to come home for Christmas, she borrowed money to reach Chibok, the town where their former boarding school is located.

-When Binta reached Chibok, she was welcomed by the 21 girls, who tried to reassure her that her daughter was “fine, in good health,” even though she had not been allowed to accompany them.
+She was welcomed by the 21 girls, who tried to reassure her that her daughter was “fine, in good health,” even though she had not been allowed to accompany them.

 Human rights groups and lawyers have criticized Nigeria’s treatment of the freed girls, who are held in Abuja, the capital, nearly 900 kilometers (560 miles) from Chibok.
 The government says the girls are getting medical attention, trauma counseling and rehabilitation.